garland3/my_rag_demo/README.md

-# RAG App (Vue.js Version)
+# RAG App (Vue Version)

 ## Overview

-This is a Vue.js-based Retrieval-Augmented Generation (RAG) application that allows users to upload PDF documents, index their content, and ask questions about the documents using OpenAI's language models.
+This is a Vue-based Retrieval-Augmented Generation (RAG) application that allows users to upload PDF documents, index their content, and ask questions about the documents using OpenAI's language models.

 ## Features